 Election Day door hanger

 Penn Action’s 2010 GOTV Campaign: In my work for US Action’s PA affiliate Penn Action, I used email to recruit volunteers statewide in to make Get Out the Vote (GOTV) phonecalls.
-Almost all of the the Penn Action volunteers were recruited and by email alone, and made calls from their homes using a predictive dialer system to targeted lists of infrequent voters and environmental activists in areas affected by natural gas drilling.
+Almost all of the the volunteers were recruited and by email alone, and made calls from their homes to targeted lists of infrequent voters and environmental activists in areas affected by natural gas drilling.

-In nine days, we set up six phonebanks, including hosted one multi-organization phonebank night with the Pennsylvania State Voices roundtable, a coalition of 501c3s.
+In nine days, we set up six phonebanks, including one multi-organization phonebank night with the Pennsylvania State Voices roundtable.
 Between Facebook, Twitter, and a series of 11 emails sent out to segmented parts of a statewide list, we recruited 86 volunteers and made 2,337 phone contacts, with over 7,000 numbers attempted, in nine days and including Election Day itself.

 I also sent out dozens of email blasts targeted to Philadelphia groups and personal network.
 Our email program contained links to partner organization, clickable online signup forms that fed into email inboxes, graphics, and in one case a YouTube video of one of the candidates, who was filmed at an election event stating he wanted Philadelphians not to show up to vote.

 Press, blogging, campaign design, Vern Anastasio for City Council campaign, 2007